This looks a lot better at Charlotte’s supercool blog. I was one of four people giving it a rave review here (Before it contained ourselves!)

 While you’ve been travelling, mid January 2013, there’s been a most unedifying catfight in the Observer and on Twitter with some of the thinnest skinned, most pointlessly aggressive people on the planet.
 Those who immediately assume an Ali G victim perspective, ‘Is it because I is Trans?’ in response to every imagined slight.
 I haven’t studied gender theory at Uni, thank Xt, but I’ve helped someone through transition, who turned into the most gorgeous, sexy fulfilled woman, and I’ve had various brief relationships with Trans women and felt comfortable among the legions of sex-crazed cross dressers, t-girls, pre NO op beauties etc in countless sexual and social interactions over a decade or so.
 Admittedly I was more interested in euphoric transcendence than trying to fit in with straight society in the workplace or on the streets, which seems to be the focus of the new Trans warriors and their allies.
 Unfortunately they are now trying to tell people who have been women since birth how to use language.
-Hearing these tedious Diktats from bedroom bloggers is just a tad irritating.
+I don’t want to be ordered about by bedroom bloggers (and/or bloody students!)

 Anyway, Marissa the party monster and her three day clubbing splurges have been put to bed.
 Fortunately I’m so much better at being a man, although the inner bitch remains accessible at all times, – dressed up as being ‘waspish’ or ‘acerbic’.
 Perhaps I’m a third sex Puck, shaven headed and proud, rather than muting the majesty with a bad wig.
 (Richard O Brien, Rocky Horror creator, owns this look.)
 The last time I took her out for a spin, in latex and leather kilt in bohemian St Leonards, Hastings, there was still uproar from the general public so my gender experiments can still freak people out – with no need to pack tampons in my sporran…